falexwolf/falexwolf.me/research.md

 ## Diffusion-reaction chemistry of solar cells

-*Improving low conversion efficiencies through modeling.*
+*Improving low solar energy conversion efficiencies through modeling.*

 The low energy conversion efficiency of established solar cells is largely due to chemical imperfections of the material at which excited photons recombine.
 While at Bosch research, I established models for material syntheses to optimize processes for the minimization of such imperfections [[O5](/publications#O5),[P8-P11](/publications#P11)].
 Mathematically, these models reduce to diffusion-reaction equations.
 I wrote a proprietary software for doing so which was productionized for Bosch Solar Energy.
 With [P. Pichler](https://www.google.de/search?q=intrinsic+point+defects%2C+impurities+and+their+diffusion+in+silicon).